Oleksandra2/forDev/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 ---
-title: Test Create an ABAP Core Data Services (CDS) View in SAP Cloud Platform, ABAP Environment
+title: Test Create an ABAP Core Data Services (CDS) View in SAP Cloud Platform, ABAP Environment dev green
 description: Create a CDS View, display it in Fiori Elements preview, and enhance its appearances using built-in annotations
 auto_validation: true
 time: 45